Back to Archive

 The Results

-Won Cannes Grand Prix for Creative Effectiveness.
-Won every major UK advertising award.
-Became the case study for crisis marketing worldwide.
-Brand tracking showed KFC's reputation metrics fully recovered within weeks rather than the months typically required after a supply chain crisis of this scale.
+Won the Cannes Grand Prix for Creative Effectiveness and every major UK advertising award.
+Became the global case study for crisis marketing.
+Brand tracking showed full reputation recovery within weeks rather than the months typically required after a supply chain crisis of this scale.

 Steal This Idea

-When something goes horribly wrong, resist the corporate apology template.
-If you can find the wit in the disaster and address it with genuine humor and full ownership, the crisis becomes a brand moment.
-The key: it must be real accountability, not performed accountability.
+When something goes wrong, resist the template: the non-apology statement drafted by legal counsel that nobody believes.
+If you can find the genuine wit in the disaster and meet your audience with real accountability and real humor, the crisis becomes a brand-defining moment.
+The key distinction: it must be genuine accountability, not performed accountability.
+People can tell the difference.

 Campaign Details